 American Trucking Associations v.
 Federal Motor Carrier Safety Administration

-NRF filed an amicus brief in a lawsuit opposing new federal trucking regulations on drivers’ hours of service set by the Federal Motor Carrier Safety Administration, saying the regulations were arbitrary and capricious.
+NRF filed an amicus brief with the U.S. Circuit Court of Appeals for the District of Columbia in a lawsuit opposing new federal trucking regulations on drivers’ hours of service set by the Federal Motor Carrier Safety Administration.
+NRF said the regulations were arbitrary and capricious.

 - NRF and NCCR join legal brief against micro-unions